PCalvanelli/offchain-nextjs/README.md

 The questions were designed to capture the following information:

- -Demographics (age, gender, income, education, etc.)
+- Demographics (age, gender, income, education, etc.)
- -Political affiliation and voting behavior
+- Political affiliation and voting behavior
- -Home ownership status
+- Home ownership status
- -Awareness and understanding of digital assets -Ownership and use of digital assets
+- Awareness and understanding of digital assets
+- Ownership and use of digital assets
- -Sentiment towards digital assets
+- Sentiment towards digital assets
- -Factors influencing adoption of digital assets
+- Factors influencing adoption of digital assets

 ## Data Collection